Β-Hydroxy β-methylbutyric acid: Enhancing performance

 The efficacy of HMB supplementation for reducing skeletal muscle damage from prolonged or high-intensity exercise is affected by the time that it is used relative to exercise.
 The greatest reduction in skeletal muscle damage from a single bout of exercise has been shown to occur when HMB-Ca is ingested 1–2 hours prior to exercise or HMB-FA is ingested 30–60 minutes prior to exercise.

+Evidence suggests that HMB's effects on exercise performance and body composition may be enhanced by creatine supplementation.
+Like HMB, creatine is an ergogenic aid that appears to improve anaerobic capacity and muscle mass in individuals who perform high-intensity exercise.
+When supplemented together, studies have suggested that creatine produces a synergistic effect that can augment HMB-induced improvements on aerobic and anaerobic performance, endurance, and lean body mass in exercise programs of sufficient intensity, relative to HMB alone.

 In 2006, only about 2% of college student athletes in the United States used HMB as a dietary supplement.
 As of 2017, HMB has found widespread use as an ergogenic supplement among athletes.
 As of 2018, HMB has not been banned by the National Collegiate Athletic Association, World Anti-Doping Agency, or any other prominent national or international athletic organization.

 Side effects

 The safety profile of HMB in adult humans is based upon evidence from clinical trials in humans and animal studies.
 In humans, no adverse effects in young adults or older adults have been reported when HMB is taken in doses of 3 grams per day for up to a year.
 Studies on young adults taking 6 grams of HMB per day for up to 2 months have also reported no adverse effects.
 Studies with supplemental HMB on young, growing rats and livestock have reported no adverse effects based upon clinical chemistry or observable characteristics; for humans younger than 18, there is limited data on the safety of supplemental HMB.
 The human equivalent dose of HMB for the no-observed-adverse-effect level (NOAEL) that was identified in a rat model is approximately 0.4 g/kg of body weight per day.

 Two animal studies have examined the effects of HMB supplementation in pregnant pigs on the offspring and reported no adverse effects on the fetus.
 No clinical testing with supplemental HMB has been conducted on pregnant women, and pregnant and lactating women are advised not to take HMB by Metabolic Technologies, Inc., the company that grants licenses to include HMB in dietary supplements, due to a lack of safety studies.